DaVinci Roofing Caters to Tradition

 DaVinci shakes have a 50-year guarantee with a lifetime warranty.
 Its roofing tiles require virtually no maintenance, repair or replacement.
 They’re 100% recyclable, lowering your carbon footprint.

 DaVinci slate options

-With its stone texture and chiseled edging, DaVinci slate is a replica of natural slate.
+With its stone texture and chiseled edging, the DaVinci slate is a replica of a natural slate.

 DaVinci slate shakes come in three options:

 - Single-width slate tiles are available in 12 in. width with half-inch tile thickness and can be installed at 6 in., 7 in., 7.5 in. and 8 in. exposure.
 DaVinci’s VariBlend assures continuous color fluency from tile to tile to enhance the natural slate-like appearance.

 - Multi-width slate tiles are available in 12 in., 10 in., 9 in., 7 in. and 6 in. widths with half-inch tile thickness.
 It can be installed at the same exposure as the single-width above.
 Unlike single-width slate tiles, DaVinci’s multi-width tiles can be installed straight across or in a staggered pattern.

 - Bellaforte slate tiles are 12 in. wide and half-inch thick, with a half-inch exposure.
 They feature leading-edge tabs that secure tiles in place to increase durability and performance.
 The interlocking tiles create a built-in rain gutter.
 This reduces waste and cost while the appearance of the authentic slate tile remains.